artemnikitin/tts-test-app/README.md

-# Android-TextToSpeech-Example
+# Text-to-speech test app for Android
-Android TextToSpeech Example
+Text-to-speech test app for Android